 To do this, you figure out the amount that three years of portfolio draws would be.
 Remember, not three years of expenses, but three years of portfolio draws, or your gross expenses minus Social Security, pensions, and dependable income.

 When you calculate your expenses, don’t forget health care costs and taxes that occur when you draw from your retirement accounts.

 Test #4 is a Monte Carlo simulation, which takes your scenario, as well as your current investments, and runs it through thousands of variations of returns.

 The order of returns is important when it comes to your retirement.
 For example, you could retire during a bull market and then, in your later years, experience slow growth or a bear market while you’re drawing the most out because of inflation.

-You want to make sure you have at least an 85% probability of success.
-If you didn’t have three years of portfolio draws in safe money, 85% wouldn’t be enough, in my opinion.
-Keep in mind that the Monte Carlo simulation doesn’t factor in our NewFocus withdrawal strategy.
+In general, you want to make sure you have at least an 85% probability of success with Monte Carlo simulations.
+However, if you won’t have three years of portfolio draws in safe money, 85% won’t be enough, in my opinion.
+Also, keep in mind that the Monte Carlo simulations do not factor in our NewFocus withdrawal strategy.